Unleash/unleash/website/docs/addons/webhook.md

 The Webhook Addon introduces a generic way to post messages from Unleash to third party services.
 Unleash allows you to define a webhook which listens changes in Unleash and post them to a third party services.

 The webhook will perform a single retry if the HTTP POST call fails (either a 50x or network error).
-Duplicate events may happen,m and you should never assume events always comes in order.
+Duplicate events may happen, and you should never assume events always comes in order.

 ## Configuration {#configuration}